-Forteo May Help Regrow Bone Loss in the Jaw
+Forteo May Spur New Bone Growth in the Jaw

-Studies show teriparatide, brand name Forteo, may help people who've lost bone in their jaw because of peridontal disease or osteonecrosis.
+Studies show teriparatide, brand name Forteo, may help regrow jawbone loss due to periodontal disease or osteonecrosis.

-Two studies suggest that the drug teriparatide, or Forteo, may help people who have lost bone in their jaw because of periodontal disease or osteonecrosis.
+Two studies suggest that the drug teriparatide, or Forteo, may help people who have lost bone in their jaws because of periodontal disease or osteonecrosis.